Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: Introduction

-Following the argument of \cite{bocchi2020floating,IguLan21}, one can take advantage of the one-dimensional setting to construct an explicit Kreiss symmetrizer, which is a Friedrichs symmetrizer that in addition makes the boundary condition dissipative.
-Roughly speaking, this property allows us to control $u_{|_{x=0}}$ at the same regularity as $u$, without loss of derivatives.
-We notice that the minimal regularity index obtained in Theorem \ref{theomainresult}, that is $m=2$, corresponds to the standard minimal regularity integer index $m>d/2 +1$ for one-dimensional ($d=1$) initial value problems.\\ The proof is based on the study of the linearized ``PDE system" and an iterative scheme for the coupled ``PDE-ODE system".
-As usually done for initial boundary value problems, we prove the boundedness of a sequence of approximated solutions in some ``high norm" and its convergence in some ``low norm" by using linear high order Sobolev estimates for the PDE together with nonlinear high order Sobolev estimates for the ODE.
+where $u,u_0$ are $\mathbb{R}^4$-valued functions, $\mathcal{A}(u)$, $\mathcal{M}_r$ and $\mathcal{M}_l$ are respectively $4\times 4$, $2\times4$ and $2\times4$ real-valued matrices, $V $ and $g$ are $\mathbb{R}^2$-valued functions and $G$ is a $\mathbb{R}^2$-valued function satisfying the following equation with $\Theta: \mathbb{R}^2\times \mathbb{R}^4 \rightarrow \mathbb{R}^2$.
+See Section \ref{Section 3: derivation_model} for their explicit expressions.
+We take advantage of the one-dimensional setting to construct an explicit Kreiss symmetrizer.
+This is done by adding two weight functions, one larger enough than the other one at $x=r$ and viceversa at $x=l$, in the expression of the symmetrizers in \cite{bocchi2020floating,IguLan21}.
+This new adjustment permits to handle the two boundaries of the domain (contrarily to only one boundary in the half-line case in \cite{bocchi2020floating,IguLan21}).
+Then, the assumption of an equivalent version of the so-called uniform Kreiss-Lopatinski\u{i} condition makes the two boundary conditions dissipative.
+Roughly speaking, this property allows us to control the traces $u_{|_{x=r,l}}$ at the same regularity as $u$, without loss of derivatives.
+We notice that the minimal regularity index obtained in Theorem \ref{theomainresult}, that is $m=2$, corresponds to the standard minimal regularity integer index $m>d/2 +1$ for one-dimensional quasilinear initial value problems.\\ The proof is based on the study of the linearized ``PDE system" and an iterative scheme for the coupled ``PDE-ODE system".
+As usually done for initial boundary value problems, we prove the boundedness of a sequence of approximated solutions in some ``high norm" and its convergence in some ``low norm" (see \cite{benzoni-serre2007, coron_2007_book}) by using linear high order Sobolev estimates for the PDE together with nonlinear high order Sobolev estimates for the ODE.
 While PDE’s estimates were already derived in \cite{IguLan21}, the difficulty of our proof arises from the fact that the boundary data is not given but determined by an evolution equation depending on the trace of the solution at the boundary.
-To handle this, we derive estimates for the iterative ODE involving the norm of $u_{|_{x=0}}$ controlled via the linear estimates and, moreover, with a time factor that goes to zero as the existence-time T goes to zero.
+To handle this, we derive estimates for the iterative ODE involving the norm of $u_{|_{x=r}}$ controlled via the linear estimates and, moreover, with a time factor that goes to zero as the existence-time $T$ goes to zero.
 Indeed, this time-dependence together with the choice of a small $T$, is crucial to close the iterative argument that gives both boundedness and convergence.
 The limit of the sequence is then the solution $(u,G)$ to \eqref{PDE}-\eqref{ODE} and its uniqueness and regularity follow by standard arguments. \end{itemize}

-\subsection{Organization of the paper 2}
+\subsection{Organization of the paper}